mrdcvlsc/APA/README.md

 ### TO USE :

-  **you can include all the files in the repo (.h .cpp) and include it manually in your project then compile it yourself**
+  **you can put all the files in the repo (.h .cpp) and include it manually in your project then compile it yourself** -put the bignum.h and all the .cpp files in your project -set #include "bignum.h" in your main file
+  	-then build and run

   **You can also use the "make" command to generate the static library "bignum.lib" then include/link it to your project along the header file bignum.h**
+  	-for complete beginners a "make" is a program in the MinGW folders -you can also install "make" yourself if you like its up to you -make sure that your "make" path is included in your environment variables path -the generated library "bignum.lib" when compiled will be the alternative for all the ".cpp" files this is much faster to compile again with your main.cpp file

   **(optional) use the "make test" after make to run the test program if you want**